 We believe there is substantial opportunity to continue to grow our product adoption and our customer base.
 We intend to drive product adoption through our open-source distribution model and by continuing to cultivate our open-source community.
-We estimate that approximately 12,600 organizations have downloaded at least one of our products since HashiCorp's inception.

 We intend to drive paid customer growth by continuing to invest significantly in sales and marketing and to increase brand awareness.
 HCP has also improved our self-service model, and we expect HCP to continue to support our sales model and drive paid adoption.
-As of April 30, 2022, we served over 3,200 customers spanning organizations of a broad range of sizes and industries, compared to over 1,700 as of April 30, 2021.
+As of July 31, 2022, we served over 3,600 customers spanning organizations of a broad range of sizes and industries, compared to over 2,100 as of July 31, 2021.